-Interest in real estate apps development has increased, which is why we think it's a good idea to spend some time talking about them on our blog.
-I hope it will shed some light on current trends in the mobile US real estate market.
+No wonder, interest in real estate app development has increased.
+This article will shed some light on the current trends in the mobile US real estate market.

 Online brings a "wind of change" to the US real estate business

 At the same time, mobile is complementing this broad shift in the balance of power among homebuyers, sellers and their intermediaries.
-According to the same study, mobile applications are used by 68% of new home shoppers at the onset and throughout their research.
+According to the same study, mobile applications are used by 68 percent of new home shoppers at the onset and throughout their research.

 Who brought about the change?